Konrad Nielsen

 Konrad Hartvig Isak Rosenvinge Nielsen (28 August 1875 – 27 November 1953) was a Norwegian philologist.
 He spent most of his career as a professor at the Royal Frederick University (University of Oslo) as a lecturer, textbook writer, lexicographer and translator.
 His specialty was Sami languages, also called Lapp languages in his day.

 Personal life and education

 He was born in Vik i Helgeland as a son of politician Sivert Andreas Nielsen (1823–1904) and his wife Jonette Cornelie Falch Heide (1833–1925).
 In December 1924 he married Gudrun Augusta Agnes Müller (1889–1954).
 He was the father of diplomat Sivert Andreas Nielsen.

 Nielsen's family moved from Vik to Bodø when Nielsen was eight years old.
 He finished his secondary education in 1892, and graduated from the Royal Frederick University with the cand.theol. degree in 1896.
-However, he changed his specialty to Fennic languages.
-In 1897 and 1898 he took exams in Kven and Sami languages, and from 1898 to 1899 he studied at the University of Helsinki.
+However, he changed his specialty to philology.
+In 1897 and 1898 he took exams in Kven and Sami languages, and from 1898 to 1899 he studied Finnish at the University of Helsinki.